kanflo/opendps/README.md

 make -C dpsboot flash
 ```

-*Please note that you currently MUST flash the bootloader last as OpenOCD overwrites the bootloader when flashing the firmware.
-Currently no idea why :-/ *

 Check [the blog](https://johan.kanflo.com/upgrading-your-dps5005/) for instructions on how to unlock and flash your DPS5005.

 Second, build and flash the ESP8266 firmware.
 First you need to create the file `esp8266-proxy/esp-open-rtos/include/private_ssid_config.h` with the following content: